-Since its creation by the progressive and far-sighted citizens of Will County in 1928, the Forest Preserve District of Will County has grown to nearly 22,000 acres of lands owned, leased, managed, or otherwise protected.
+Since its creation by the progressive and far-sighted citizens of Will County in 1928, the Forest Preserve District of Will County has grown to more than 21,000 acres of lands owned, leased, or managed.

 Our first acquisition was a portion of Messenger Woods